yeoHomeyeo/Assignment2-13/README.md

     -  Requires careful management of the state file (e.g., remote state storage)

 ### In what scenarios would you recommend using Serverless Framework over Terraform, and vice versa?
+- Use Serverless Framework
+  - Building serverless applications (e.g., Lambda functions, API Gateway)
+  - Focus on application logic rather than infrastructure
+  - Rapid development and deployment cycles
+  - Application is event-driven and uses managed services (e.g., DynamoDB, S3)
+- Use Terraform
+  - Need to manage complex, multi-tier infrastructure
+  - Working in a multi-cloud or hybrid cloud environment
+  - Require fine-grained control over infrastructure provisioning
+  - Application involves long-term, stable infrastructure (e.g., VPCs, EC2, RDS)

 ### Are there scenarios where using both together might be beneficial?
+Yes.
+These are some scenarios:

+- Hybrid Architectures:
+  - Terraform to manage the underlying infrastructure (e.g., VPCs, networking, databases)
+  - Serverless Framework to deploy serverless applications on top of that infrastructure

+- Multi-Cloud Deployments:
+  - Terraform to provision resources across multiple clouds
+  - Serverless Framework to deploy serverless functions on specific cloud providers

+- Separation of work:
+  - DevOps teams manage infrastructure with Terraform
+  - Developers focus on serverless application logic with the Serverless Framework

+- Complex Workflows:
+  - Use Terraform for infrastructure orchestration
+  - Serverless Framework for deploying microservices or event-driven components